Radiologist burnout: proven strategies to restore balance

-Being a radiologist is a stressful medical specialty, having to deliver day-in day-out news to patients about their condition, with their expectation to be always right.
-Indeed, according to the Medscape Report 2020, radiology is among the most stressful specialties for physicians, with 46% of radiologists reported to experience burnout.
+Radiologist burnout is a serious concern in the medical field.
+The job can be very demanding, as radiologists often have to deliver day-in day-out news to patients about their condition, with their expectation to always be right.
+Indeed, according to the The Medscape Physician Burnout and Depression Report 2023, radiology is among the most stressful specialties for physicians, with 54% of radiologists reported to experience burnout.
 Even professionals with great passion for their job can lose motivation and feel frustrated, sometimes leading to errors they would not ordinarily make—and as a result, compromised patient care.

 Burnout is a multifactorial condition that develops over time, with factors having a compounding effect.